Posted by Alden On October 2, 2015

 Posted by Alden On August 14, 2015

 - IT’S ECO-FRIENDLY: With all the talk of global warming wreaking havoc on nature, we all have become somewhere cautious about our lifestyle choices.
 So it’s a good news for all nature-lovers.
-Propane smokers use a clean fuel so have a smaller carbon footprint.
-A clean also mean soot deposits on you food will no longer hamper your joy of eating that well-done piece of meat.
+Kingsford Charcoal Grill smokers use a clean fuel so have a smaller carbon footprint.
+A clean also mean soot deposits on your food will no longer hamper your joy of eating that well-done piece of meat.

 - EASE OF USE: Technology has spoilt us.
 Propane smokers will spoil us more!
 Operating a propane smoker is one of the easiest things you can do.
 It does not need constant monitoring for temperature (you can take a nap while your delicacies are being cooked) and some variants also come with push-button ignition.
 So amateurs who are new to the world of smokers and grills can greatly benefit and in due course even learn the nuances of cooking.

-- FLAVOR: The propane smoker enables you to cook some top flavoured dishes even without the use of charcoal and smoking chips (although you can use them if you want).
-You do not need to compromise on taste and flavour and at the same time there is no need to hover over the smoker throughout the cooking period.
+- FLAVOR: The propane smoker enables you to cook some top flavored dishes even without the use of charcoal and smoking chips (although you can use them if you want).
+You do not need to compromise on taste and flavor and at the same time, there is no need to hover over the smoke throughout the cooking period.
 So you see its one of the best deals you can get.

-- PORTABLITY: Cooking is best enjoyed in the company of your loved ones.
+- PORTABILITY: Cooking is best enjoyed in the company of your loved ones.
 What’s the use of a smoker which cannot be taken around to camps and picnics?
-Propane smoker needs less outdoor space and is light-weight so there is no reason you cannot take it out.
-Also, it does not need to plugged-in unlike the electric smoker.
+Propane smoker needs less outdoor space and is lightweight so there is no reason you cannot take it out.
+Also, it does not need to plugged-in, unlike the electric smoker.
 Propane smokers are efficient in energy production and do not suck up all the fuel up in one go.
 So if you have a propane tank you are good to go.

 Posted by Alden On July 27, 2015